 The development of Backdrop is slow but to be fair, there is a lack of core contributors and user base has not increased much either.
 As for contrib themes and modules, most of them have yet to be ported over to Backdrop.

 During my test drive of Backdrop, it was obvious to see that it has taken many ideas and inspirations from WordPress to the point it is replicating some of the features such as choosing and installing themes and modules all done through the admin UI and soon an auto update feature as well.

 Backdrop seems to target existing Drupal 7 users and for good reason, after all, it is a fork CMS offering an easier upgrade path without having to completely rebuild your site (in the case with Drupal 8 and higher).
 But this alone is not going to make Backdrop any more popular.
 It needs to attract new users and developers so they really need to work on marketing to revamp their website (https://backdropcms.org/) and content to attract a wider audience.
 Perhaps, they should setup a dedicated marketing core team to manage backdropcms.org.

-I will see what happens near the Drupal 7 End of Life to see if there will be a sudden uptick of Drupal 7 sites upgrading to Backdrop.
+At the moment, I will be keeping my options open see what happens near Drupal 7 End of Life support and see if there will be a sudden uptick of Drupal 7 sites upgrading to Backdrop.

-I do want to congratulate the Backdrop core team members for their dedicated work on Backdrop development.
-The core team has achieved so much considering it is a very small team.
+I do want to congratulate the Backdrop core team members for their dedicated hard work on Backdrop development.
+The core team has achieved so much considering the limited resources and a very small team.